 Designed to accommodate cooks in ships or trains, the galley layout is a long-time favorite for those with less space at their disposal.
 While the layout is quite simple, with two counters running parallel to each other, there is still room for customization.
 The two sides can be symmetrical or asymmetrical in length and the distance between them is also based on personal preference.
 The galley layout easily accommodates an island in the center, perhaps with an extra sink or expanded storage space.

-Galley kitchens are a popular option for smaller kitchens but are also sometimes used in larger kitchens due to their simplicity, durability and ergonomic benefits.
+Galley kitchens are a popular option for smaller kitchens but are also sometimes used in larger kitchens due to their simplicity, durability, and ergonomic benefits.
 A classic galley kitchen is usually less expensive to build or remodel than other kitchen layouts.
 In most cases, people choose to stick to basics such as upper and lower cabinets, counters, sink, stove/oven, refrigerator, and dishwasher.

 With the shape of the U-layout and the space efficiency of the one wall and L-shape layouts, the peninsula layout provides the best of all worlds.
 The two main stretches of cabinets and appliances are constructed on adjacent walls in the kitchen, directly mimicking the foundational elements of the L shape layout.
 A third bare countertop (without appliances) is then added as a third side of the kitchen.
 This “peninsula” segment serves as a divider between the kitchen and dining space, the perfect place to pull up bar stools or chairs.
 Essentially, the peninsula takes away the need for an island, providing all the necessary countertop space.

 A peninsula kitchen can sometimes feel small and cramped, but there are certain things that can be done to maximize the space.
-This includes opting for smaller appliances, a built-in microwave, and other space-saving equipment.
+This includes opting for smaller appliances, built-in microwaves, and other space-saving equipment.
 You will also want to make sure you have cabinets under your peninsula area.
 Otherwise, you will waste a great storage opportunity.

 No matter which kitchen design you prefer, our team at Modern Blu is ready to help.
 Give us a call at 469-546-7636 or contact us online to schedule an appointment if you are in the Flower Mound, Highland Village, or Lewisville areas.